 Joel dug up a bunch of comfrey roots for propagation as they grow very easily from root cuttings.
 He cut off all of the green leafy matter and planted the bare roots in pots.
 We are not 100% certain of the variety as there are two types that are commonly grown, Russian or Common.
 The Russian variety, however, is sterile and cannot reseed itself, so can only be propagated by root division or cuttings.
 Our guess is that this is Common Comfrey (Symphytum officinale).

 Comfrey also has a multitude of medicinal benefits.
 This is where the FDA claims have been a little bit overblown.
 It has been used for ages as a wonderful medicine and Common Comfrey (Symphytum officinale) is quite harmless.
-It is a powerful wound healer and is often used in herbal salves and creams, usually alongside other herbs such as plantain, yarrow, calendula, and St. John’s Wort.
+It is a powerful wound healer and is often used in a basic Comfrey Salve or other herbal salves and creams alongside other herbs such as plantain, yarrow, calendula, and St. John’s Wort.
 It is also well known to help heal broken bones, hence the nickname “knitbone” that it has acquired.
 As with any herbs, use with caution especially when taken internally, but as long as you’re just using it for short periods of time you really should be just fine.

 Here are some great posts about Comfrey and its use: